 Remember the teething phase, the terrible twos, the awkward adolescent, the rebellious teenager, etc.?
 Well, these are all real!

 Whatever we may tell the world outside, here is Bonobology’s tribute to these cute little angels-cum-monsters who do manage to make us see heaven and hell on this earth, if not every day then every once every few days for sure.

 From the time we miss our period and cuddle romantically with our partners as we imagine how the ‘part-him-part-her’ little bundle will look, to the time our children tell us about having those angels of their own and we climb up another step in the ladder as we prepare to become grandparents, it really is quite a journey.

 The stages of parenting are challenging yet fulfilling and rewarding at the same time.
 All over the world, people believe that parenting is the most rewarding part of our life.
 We may love them to death, be ready to die for them but there are also times when we wish for some time without them around!

 So here are the 6 stages of parenthood, clearly defined, to help you prepare for what having a child really is like.

 1. Even before the baby is actually out

-This is for you, wine loving woman!
-You hate your hubby because both of you may have come together to make the ‘baby’ yet he can celebrate with champagne while you have to give up wine, beer and vodka and make do with coconut water or whatever the little one dictates from the inside.
+This is for you, you wine loving woman!
+You hate your hubby because both of you may have come together to make the ‘baby’, yet he can celebrate with champagne while you have to give up wine, beer and vodka and make do with coconut water or whatever the little one dictates from the inside.

 2. Between ages 0 and 2